-- 3. The MPO must prepare an APS if the SCS is unable to reduce GHG emissions to achieve the GHG emissions reduction targets established by CARB.
+- 3. The MPO must prepare an Alternative Planning Strategy (APS) if the SCS is unable to reduce GHG emissions to achieve the GHG emissions reduction targets established by CARB.
 The APS shall be a separate document from the RTP, but it may be adopted concurrently with the RTP. - 4.
 SB 150 (Chapter 646, Statutes of 2017) requires CARB to prepare a report to the Legislature starting in 2018 and every four years thereafter, to discuss progress related to SB 375 implementation.
 An MPO can use this report to inform scenario development.
+The 2018 and 2022 SB 150 reports show that more focused implementation is needed by all levels of government to achieve the regional goals under SB 375.